 Lori Dobson, MS, LCGC

 Lori Dobson, LCGC graduated from California State University Northridge.
-In addition to clinic, she focuses on services to provide genetic testing and education throughout OB/GYN, including non-invasive prenatal testing, carrier screening and PGT.
+In addition to clinic, she focuses on services to provide genetic testing and education throughout OB/GYN.
+She is also an Assistant Professor at the MGH IHP Genetic Counseling Program.

 Hayley Green, MA, MS, LCGC